 PRO: The Titans selected David Long Jr. in the sixth round of the 2019 NFL Draft.
-The 5-foot-11-inch, 227-pound defender possesses tremendous speed for the position, displays grit and toughness and has a knack for finding the ball carrier.
+The 5-foot-11-inch, 227-pound defender possesses tremendous speed for the position, displays grit and toughness, and has a knack for finding the ball carrier.
+He started five games in his second season with the Titans in 2020 and totaled 50 tackles, one quarterback pressure, two tackles for loss and two passes defensed.
 At West Virginia, he was a three-year starter and amassed 252 career tackles, 14 sacks and 40 tackles for loss.
 The 2018 Big 12 Defensive Player of the Year led the Mountaineers in tackles during his final collegiate campaign.

 • David's father, David Sr., is a former professional boxer who went 12-5-2 as a heavyweight.
 He once fought future world champ Deontay Wilder.

 • During the offseason, Long still uses on-the-bell, three-minute-round boxing training to focus on his mental awareness.
 In 2018, Long Jr. went into the ring with headgear against his old man for the first time.
 They went for three 90-second rounds.
 "He busted up my lip, but it was fun," Long Jr. says.
 "He was really iffy that I knew how to throw my hands for real.
 It was just jabs, but it's grown-man strength."